renovatebot/renovate/readme.md

 -   Supports multiple major versions per-dependency at once
 -   Configurable via file, environment, CLI, and `package.json`
 -   Supports `yarn.lock` and `package-lock.json` files
--   Supports GitHub and GitLab
+-   Supports GitHub and GitLab and vsts (soon!)
 -   Open source and can be self-hosted

 ## GitHub App